canada-ca/canada-ca.github.io/_posts/2020-05-20-avoiding-faqs.md

  src="/images/faq.png" width="700">
 </figure>

-## Guidelines for limited use of FAQs
+### Guidelines for limited use of FAQs

 While we do have a legitimate way for you to use a FAQ, we implore you to proceed with caution!
 There are some important guidelines to follow.

 1. When users have <b>already made the decision to contact you directly</b>, consider putting <b>answers</b> to top questions <b>on a Contact us page <b>
 2. Work with call centres to determine what the top call drivers actually are, and <b>only</b> include those
-3. Limit your list to no more than 7 - the user’s top task coming to this page is to contact you, so don’t make them scroll endlessly
+3. Limit your list to no more than 7 as the user’s top task coming to this page is to contact you, so don’t make them scroll endlessly
 4. Use an expand/collapse pattern so users only need to look at the answer that is relevant to them
-5. Put the answers above the phone number or email address - this is a last ditch effort to encourage self-serve behaviour
+5. Put the answers above the phone number or email address as this is a last ditch effort to encourage self-serve behaviour
-6. Review and update the answers regularly - weekly or biweekly - so they truly reflect the most current call drivers
+6. Review and update the answers weekly or biweekly so they truly reflect the most current call drivers
-7. Avoid duplicating content - provide a brief answer and link to the authoritative web content that provides further detail
+7. Avoid duplicating content by providing a brief answer and link to the authoritative web content that provides further detail

 ## Final Word